From churn risk to enterprise-ready growth: How I directed Limble’s re-imagined mobile app experience and retained $165K+ ARR

 • Accessibility challenges (zoom, readability)

-4. Build System + Product in Parallel
+4. Build Design System + Product in Parallel

 We created a mobile design system while building the app.

-Tradeoff: Added coordination, but prevented long-term fragmentation
+Tradeoff: Added more coordination and headcount, but prevented long-term debt and re-work

 How we shaped the work